acq688/Project/README.md

  4. Geez, whoever wrote PolicyAccounting sure didn't like making comments.
 Would you add some comments to the code and functions?
 You could even add some logging if you'd like.

- 5. Mary Sue Client tried to do DATA PROBLEM.
-She suspects bad data.
-Please look into this for her.

- 6. Try/except/pass
+ 5. Mary Sue Client is having problems creating a new policy, she says something doesn't look right with the invoices when she tries.
+Will you help her?
+    The info is below:
+        - Policy Number: 'Policy Four'
+        - Effective: 2/1/2015
+        - Billing Schedule: 'Two-Pay'
+        - Named Insured: 'Ryan Bucket'
+        - Agent: 'John Doe'
+        - Annual Premium: $500

+ 6. The agent Bob Smith called Mary Sue Client furious because his insured, John Doe, couldn't pay off Policy One!
+Please help her out!

  7. Did you notice that an invoice's cancel date is two weeks after the due date?
-These two weeks, the policy's status is cancellation pending due to non-pay.
+For these two weeks, the policy's status is cancellation pending due to non-pay, but the system doesn't account for this in any way.
+If a policy is in cancellation pending due to non_pay, only an agent should be able to make a payment on it.
+There is a code stub for evaluate_cancellation_pending_due_to_non_pay get you started.

  8. You know what'd be great?
 Being able to change the billing schedule in the middle of a policy.
     For example, Policy Two is on quarterly and the insured (Anna White) has already paid off the